yufang67/CO2-look-up-table/README.md

   ---
   ## 2. How to use
-  - Compliler: gfortran, lapack library, openblas library (***different version can lead divergence in some points during grid construction.
-To fix it, need adapt initial guess. you can find clue in grid construction model***)
+  - Compliler: gfortran, lapack library, openblas library (***Different version can lead divergence in some points during grid construction.
+To fix it, need adapt initial guess.
+You may find a clue in grid construction modules***)
   - Test cases are in ***program*** file.
   - To couple to OpenFoam (C++ based) solver:
     - compile .f90 using Makefile ("make")